-Academic Honesty is a serious matter.
+Academic Integrity is a serious matter.
 In the educational context, any dishonesty violates freedom and trust, which are essential for effective learning.
 Dishonesty limits a student's ability to reach his or her potential.
 Portage places a high value on honest independent work.
 In a distance learning situation, we depend on the student's desire to succeed in the program he or she is entering.
 It is in a student's own best interests not to cheat on an exam, as this would compromise the student's preparation for future work.
+A violation of the academic integrity policy may result in a score of zero on the exam and possible expulsion from the course, at the discretion of the instructor with consultation with an administrative-instructional committee.